 It’s not just humans who are sweating out this heatwave — the high temps have also gotten to the Ninth Street Bridge.

-The center piece of the proletarian drawbridge across the Gowanus, renovated at a cost of $35 million little more than a decade ago, no longer closes flush with the pavement anymore — and city officials are blaming Mother Nature’s fiery temperament.
+The center piece of the proletarian drawbridge across the Gowanus, renovated at a cost of $35 million a little more than a decade ago, no longer closes flush with the pavement — and city officials are blaming Mother Nature’s fiery temperament.

 “As you can probably guess, the heat wave has had a huge effect on this bridge so far this summer,” said Department of Transportation spokeswoman Nicole Garcia.
 “The problem is caused by heat expansion.”